Obama's Pentagon nominee suggests support for arming Ukraine

 BROAD SUPPORT FOR CONFIRMATION

-The Senate is expected to swiftly confirm Carter, a veteran defense policy insider who is broadly supported by both Republicans and Democrats.
+The Senate is expected to swiftly confirm Carter, a veteran defence policy insider who is broadly supported by both Republicans and Democrats.

 Republican Senator John McCain of Arizona, an outspoken Obama critic, questioned how much influence Carter will have.